jlan84/pandas-assignment/pair.md

 Now we want to see which hospital has the most money coming.
 To keep this from getting messy, lets create a new DataFrame with only the columns we care about.
 *  Create a new DataFrame named "net" that is only the Facility Name, Total Charge, Total Cost from our original DataFrame
-*  Find the total amount much each hospital spent, and how much they charged.
+*  Find the total amount each hospital spent, and how much they charged.
 (Group your data by Facility names, and sum all the total costs and total charges)
 *  Now find the net income for every hospital.
 Tell me the most profitable and the least profitable ones and how much are they making?